 Medicare Advantage is just one of many forms of Medicare supplement insurance.
 If Medicare Advantage isn’t right for you, you may want to consider a Medicare Part D or Medigap policy.

-Medicare Part D, also known as a PPD plan, covers prescription drug coverage in addition to Part A and B benefits.
-Those who are already enrolled in Parts A and B are eligible to apply for a Part D plan if prescription drug coverage is essential in your healthcare.
+Medicare Part D, also known as a PPD plan, covers prescription drug coverage.
+It is an additive to Parts A & B. Those enrolled in Parts A & B are eligible for Part D plans if prescription drug coverage is essential to their healthcare.

-Medigap is supplemental insurance that you can purchase from a private company to pay for the healthcare costs not covered by Original Medicare, such as copayments, deductibles, and healthcare outside of the U.S. To be eligible for a Medigap policy, you must already be enrolled in Original Medicare.
+Medigap is supplemental insurance that covers the healthcare costs Original Medicare doesn’t cover.
+This includes copayments, deductibles, and healthcare outside of the U.S. To be eligible for a Medigap policy, you must already be enrolled in Original Medicare.
+Only private Medicare-approved insurance companies sell Medigap policies.
 Those with pre-existing conditions should be cautious when purchasing a Medigap policy, as Medigap providers are allowed to deny coverage if you apply outside of the Open Enrollment period.

-Companies can deny coverage using medical underwriting – a process in which insurers look at an applicant’s medical history to decide who will be approved for coverage and how much they will pay.
+Companies can deny coverage to those with pre-existing conditions using medical underwriting.
+Medical underwriting is a process in which insurers look at an applicant’s medical history to decide who will be approved for coverage and how much they will pay.
 Insurers cannot use this process during the Medicare supplement Open Enrollment period, so those who apply within that period will not be refused coverage or be overcharged if they have a pre-existing condition.
-The Open Enrollment period lasts 6 months and begins the first day of the month in which you’re both 65+ and enrolled in Medicare Part B. If you apply outside of that 6-month period, you may be subject to medical underwriting and be denied or overcharged for a pre-existing condition.
+The Open Enrollment period lasts 6 months and begins the first day of the month in which you’re both 65+ and enrolled in Medicare Part B. If you apply outside of that 6-month period, you may be subject to medical underwriting and be denied or overcharged for services.

-If you apply during the Open Enrollment period, an insurance company might make you wait for coverage to start if you have a pre-existing condition.
-This is known as the “pre-existing condition waiting period,” and Medigap providers are allowed to refuse coverage for costs associated with your condition.
-This waiting period can last up to 6 months, during which you’ll be responsible for any out-of-pocket medical costs you incur.
+If you apply during the Open Enrollment period, insurers might make you wait for coverage to start if you have a pre-existing condition.
+This is known as the pre-existing condition waiting period.
+This waiting period can last up to 6 months, during which you’ll be responsible for any out-of-pocket medical costs.
 After 6 months, the Medigap policy will begin to cover your condition.
 It’s possible to avoid or shorten this waiting period if you had adequate health coverage at least 6 months before the start of your Medicare Supplement plan.
-If you’re replacing an old health plan with Medigap or other supplemental insurance, it’s unlikely that you’ll have to wait for coverage for your pre-existing condition.
+If you’re replacing an old health plan with supplemental insurance, it’s unlikely that you’ll have to wait for coverage.